Bárbara Bermudo: Fashion career

 In 2013, Bermudo started CAMI, her own line of girls' and women's clothing, shoes, and accessories.
 The brand name is formed from combining her daughters' names (Camila and Mía).

+Advocacy

+Bermudo is involved in public advocacy through philanthropy, social activism, volunteer work, and mentorship.
+She supports initiatives related to education, healthcare, and social justice, while using her platform to raise awareness of issues affecting marginalized communities.
+Additionally, she mentors young individuals and contributes to efforts aimed at amplifying underrepresented voices.